La Follette's Ben Probst, Edgewood's Baluck Deang showed the stuff of champions

 And then came basketball season, where Probst and his teammates reached the brink of a magical season before the coronavirus brought things to an abrupt end a day before a highly anticipated sectional-final showdown with Madison East.

-The Lancers split two regular-season meetings with East and held the No. 1 state ranking at multiple points during the regular season.
-Probst led La Follette in scoring at 15.3 points per game, and added 5.0 rebounds and 1.5 assists per game.
+The Lancers split two regular-season meetings with East and held the No. 1 state ranking at multiple points during the season.
+Probst led La Follette in scoring at 15.3 points per game, and added 5.0 rebounds and 1.5 assists.
 A four-year varsity regular, Probst totaled 1,016 career points.

-“He’s a unique kid, but he’s also an everyday guy,” said Lancers basketball coach Curtrel Robinson.
-“He takes the ‘coach on the floor’ idea to the next level.”

 One of Probst’s basketball teammates, Isaiah Stewart, went on to earn All-Area Player of the Year honors from the State Journal.
 Probst celebrated that fact, rather than sulking that he wasn’t the most-noticed player in the lineup.